-Rich Man, Poor Man contains some ethically questionable advice.
+Rich Dad Poor Dad contains some ethically questionable advice.
 For example, there is the story about how Mr. Kiyosaki gets out of contracts that do not look right to him.
 There is nothing wrong with a contingency clause in a contract that allows you to back out of the deal if you spot a problem.
 However, Mr. Kiyosaki claims that he just puts down something like "subject to approval of my partner," except he then claims that his partner is actually his pet cat.
 Frankly, this is borderline fraud.
-Let's say you try something like this, and the other party, with too much to lose, decides to call your bluff, and sue you in court.
+Let's say you try something like this, and the other party, with too much to lose, decides to call your bluff and sue you in court.
 The judge will order you to reveal your partner.
 And now you are ****ed.
 Mr. Kiyosaki, if he actually tried this approach to a contract, was lucky that no one called his bluff.

 As always, his real estate investing advice draws the most fire.
 He gives examples in his anecdotes that are just too good to be true, according to most real estate investors.
 Even in foreclosures, one does not find houses that are 50% off or more.
-Usually they're about 20-30% off market price, with an occasional 40%.
-However, if you are to believe Mr. Kiyosaki, he found a house for 72% off market price!
+Usually, they're about 20%–30% off market price, with an occasional 40%.
+However, if you are to believe Mr. Kiyosaki, he found a house for 72% off the market price!
 He suggests that you can do so too.
 Other real estate investors explain that those are "once in a lifetime" type deals.

 For other examples of erroneous advice given in the Rich Dad books, see John T. Reed's analysis of the series.

-When questioned about these errors, Mr. Kiyosaki stated that the examples given are just that: examples, and should not be taken literally.
+When questioned about these errors, Mr. Kiyosaki stated that the examples given are just that: examples—ones that should not be taken literally.

 Is the Financial World Coming to an End?